zhuowei/commercialization-public/customize/enterprise/shell-launcher.md

 You can use Shell Launcher to replace the default Windows 10 shell with a custom shell.
 You can use any application or executable as your custom shell, such as a command window or a custom dedicated application.

-**Warning**
+> [!WARNING]
-You may specify any executable file to be the default shell except C:\\Windows\\System32\\Eshell.exe.
+> You may specify any executable file to be the default shell except C:\\Windows\\System32\\Eshell.exe.
 Using Eshell.exe as the default shell will result in a blank screen after user signs in.

 You can also configure Shell Launcher to launch different shell applications for different users or user groups.

-**Important**
+> [!IMPORTANT]
-You cannot use Shell Launcher to launch a Universal Windows app as a custom shell.
+> You cannot use Shell Launcher to launch a Universal Windows app as a custom shell.